RobSpectre/Call-Rob/README.md

 ### Configuration

-Want to use the built-in Twilio Client template?
-Configure your hackpack with three easy options.
+Easily configure your numbers and TwiML apps to use this project.

 #### Automagic Configuration